GSA/resources.data.gov/pages/_resources/inventory-data-gov-guide.md

   **Meets Agency Data Quality**.
 This field shows if the dataset meets your agency’s data quality standards if any apply.

   The next field asks whether the dataset is a geospatial dataset.
-Selecting “My dataset is a geospatial dataset” will result in the metadata being included in {geoplatform.gov.}(https://www.geoplatform.gov/)
+If you have a dataset in your DCAT-US 1.1 inventory that needs to be feautred on [geoplatform.gov](https://www.geoplatform.gov/), follow these additional [directions.](https://github.com/GSA/ckanext-datajson/tree/main/ckanext/datajson/tests/datajson-samples#datajson-examples)

   **Data Dictionary**.
 If there is a data dictionary or schema for the dataset, provide the URL here.